-- 22. The Care Inspectorate shall: - establish and maintain arrangements for internal audit in accordance with the Government Internal Audit Standards (GIAS) and the Internal Audit section of the SPFM; - set up an audit committee of its board, in accordance with the Audit Committees section of the SPFM, to advise both the board and the chief executive in his/her capacity as the Care Inspectorate's Accountable Officer; - forward timeously to the SG the audit charter, strategy, periodic audit plans and annual audit assurance report, including the Care Inspectorate's Head of Internal Audit opinion on risk management, control and governance and other relevant reports as requested; and keep records of, and prepare and forward timeously to the SG an annual report on fraud and theft suffered by the Care Inspectorate and notify the SG at the earliest opportunity of any unusual or major incidents.
+23. The Care Inspectorate shall:

-23. The SG's Internal Audit Division has a right of access to all documents held by the Care Inspectorate's internal auditor, including where the service is contracted out.
+- establish and maintain arrangements for internal audit in accordance with the Public Sector Internal Audit Standards and the Internal Audit section of the SPFM - set up an audit committee of its Board, in accordance with the Audit Committees section of the SPFM, to advise both the Board and the Chief Executive in his or her capacity as the Care Inspectorate Accountable Officer - forward timeously to the SG the audit charter, strategy, periodic audit plans and annual audit assurance report, including the NDPB Head of Internal Audit opinion on risk management, control and governance and other relevant reports as requested - keep records of, and prepare and forward timeously to the SG an annual report on fraud and theft suffered by the Care Inspectorate and notify the SG at the earliest opportunity of any unusual or major incidents. - 24.
+The SG's Internal Audit Directorate has a right of access to all documents held by the Care Inspectorate internal auditor, including where the service is contracted out.
 The SG has a right of access to all Care Inspectorate records and personnel for any purpose.